Run this cell to set up packages for lecture.

 - Make groups with

-- Call an aggregation method.
+- Follow up with an aggregation method.

 - The aggregation method is applied individually to each column.